-- Ensure donation wishes are granted by maintaining the donor registry for Montana and Washington, a confidential database of donation wishes to be carried out at the time of death. - Support the Department of Licensing by providing staff training and donation registry information for WA and MT. - Provide educational programs to high school students before they are asked about donation when they get their driver's license. - Provide the public a direct line to donation professionals who can answer questions. - Work as a resource to the media to accurately report donation stories.
+- Ensure donation wishes are granted by maintaining the donor registry for Montana and Washington, a confidential database of donation wishes to be carried out at the time of death. - Support the Department of Licensing and Motor Vehicle Division by providing staff training and donation registry information for WA and MT. - Work with Driver Education Instructors in providing donation education materials to high school students and parents before they are asked about donation when they get their driver's license. - Provide the public a direct line to donation professionals who can answer questions. - Work as a resource to the media to accurately report donation stories.